justiss4all/justiss4all.github.io/index.md

 The total number of meaningful conversations you have with prospects during a given time period.
 This includes an agreement to a discovery call or gathering G2 on the account such as current relationships or initiatives.
 While our main goal is to schedule a follow-up call, collecting information about an account is just as valuable.
 MCs do not include hangups or "not interested".

 ### Number of Emails
-The number of emails sent to a prospective customer.
+The number of emails sent to prospective customers.

 ### Number of Social Impressions
-The number of social impressions made on a prospective customer.
+The number of social impressions made on a prospective customers.

 ### Dial:Connect Ratio
-A ratio calculated
+A ratio calculated using Number of Dials:Number of Connects.
+This helps us understand how clean our phone number lists is and how frequently people engage over the telephone.

-### Total Touch:Discovery Call Ratio
+### Total Touch:Discovery Ratio
+A ratio calculated by adding dials, emails, and social and comparing it to the number of discovery calls.
+The purpose of this KPI is to help us understand how much effort is required to schedule a discovery call.
+We should plan on 20 - 25 total touches per cold prospect.

 ### Total Touch:SQL Ratio
-We should plan on 15 - 25 touches per prospect to get a discovery call.
-This will vary by the level of exposure to our brand but it should be a good guideline for tracking success.
+A ratio calculated by adding dials, emails, and social and comparing it to the number of Sales Qualified Leads.

 ###